|Product Name||Cat #||Size|

 - 100% Net Peptide 100% Net Peptide

 This vial contains 100% net peptide content.

 KV1.3 belongs to the Shaker family of voltage-dependent K+ channels.
-The channel is widely expressed in the brain, lung and osteoclasts and in several cell populations of hematopoietic origin.
+The channel, encoded by KCNA3, is widely expressed in the brain, lung and osteoclasts and in several cell populations of hematopoietic origin.
 It is in these cells (particularly T lymphocytes) that KV1.3 function has centered a lot of attention.
 It was found that KV1.3 is the main channel

 Responsible for maintaining the resting potential in quiescent cells and regulating the Ca2+ signaling that is indispensable for normal T lymphocyte activation.1,2

 Based on the central role of Kv1.3 in regulating the initiation of an immune response, the channel has been recognized as a potential target for immunosuppressant drugs.1